ThisIsLibra/genesis/README.md

 ## Audience and use cases
 There are multiple different use cases for Genesis.
 A SIEM use case design team can utilise it to test a rule that is being constructed.
 A blue team can utilise it to see if the rules that are in place function correctly.
 A red team can utilise it to create a payload, as every generation  is unique (although the eventual output is not changed).

+## Operating system support
+Since Genesis is written in plain Java, the framework itself can run on any Java version.
+To expose the API, Java 8 EE is used, meaning that one has to use Java 8 EE for the back-end, which runs on any major operating system.
+The front-end is written in VueJS, which requires NPM to be installed.
+NPM, and Javascript in general, can run on any major operating system.

 ## API
 As stated before, the API exposes more information that is currently available in the front-end.
 The API documentation (in the form of Javadoc) can be found [here](https://github.com/thisislibra/genesis/releases).
 Note that the complete program is documented in here, and only the controller classes contain API endpoints.
 Please see the `apidocs/controller/package-summary.html` file within the latest release for a summary of all exposed API classes.
 In each class, a detailed explantion is given for every function that is present.